 Cargo treatment/processing

-Agents
+Agent

 All of these allied services may benefit from correct and timely information about actual and expected vessel positions, movements, destinations and times of arrival.
 This enables the allied services to enhance their own efficiency, whilst at the same time to better plan and utilise their resources, which may reduce the cost base.

 Every port seeks improvement in information gathering and dissemination as a means to offer a better service to the shipping community endeavouring to obtain a competitive advantage over other ports.
 This promotion and enabling of information exchange with interested stakeholders, including other VTS centres, forms part of the management of vessel traffic.